This article explains why you received an email notification to reset your SSL certificates for your cPanel services.

 Why you received an email notification to reset your cPanel SSL certificates

-You must reset an SSL certificate before it expires or it will become invalid.
+If you do not reset an SSL certificate before it expires, it will become invalid.
 When the certificate for your cPanel service expires within 30 days, your server sends you reminder email notifications.
 The system automatically renews self-signed certificates when they expire, or you can renew the certificates at any time to stop the email notifications.
-See the following example:
+For example, you might receive the following email:

 You can modify your email notification preferences.
 For more information, read our Contact Manager documentation.